 One thing, is having a good story in a fantasy world, inspiring others to read, or becoming someone, the other – having the factual emphasis.
 Do fiction books, especially the fantasy ones, make a practical service to the reader?
 That was the question we have asked ourselves many times.

-Writing something that would barely make a materialisation is a career-killer, but the fantasy genre is even more 'infested' with abstractus.
-So, how could it be any helpful?
-Creative writing doesn’t necessarily mean a meaningful writing and could easily turn into a bauble.
+Writing something that would barely make a materialization is a career-killer, but the fantasy genre is even more 'infested' with abstractus.
+So,

 The practical fiction

 There are great examples of the classic literature, where fiction plays a teacher better than any college, in terms of examination technique: Sherlock Holmes, Huckleberry Finn, Oliver Twist, and others in the events of history.
 Could fantasy bring something similar to the table, other than a premise of good vs evil?

 It could and it does